mgsx-dev/gdx-pd/README.md

 # Build from sources

-Only require java and docker environement.
+Only require java and docker environement for natives.
 Tested on Ubuntu 16.04 x64.

 First setup your local git clone :